lawrencewoodman/sblasm/FUTURE.md

 * With string maps should 0-stringAddr become 0-?-x, where x is the offset

-* Could use # as sugar to support a constant, where number is put into an address and the #constant is replaced with a pointer to it.
-Or should constants such as OUT and HALT be prefixed with #

 * Could use * as sugar to support indirect addressing?
 May not be a good idea because couldn't easily increment.
 Also could conflict with pointer arithmetic.
 Perhaps use [] instead.
 Maybe @ as shouldn't conflict.

 * Support conditional assembly .ifdef/.ifexists, .ifzero, .ifnzero, etc